servo/servo/tests/wpt/web-platform-tests/tools/six/documentation/index.rst

 without modification.  six consists of only one Python file, so it is painless to copy into a project.

-Six can be downloaded on `PyPi <http://pypi.python.org/pypi/six/>`_.
-Its bug tracker and code hosting is on `BitBucket <http://bitbucket.org/gutworth/six>`_.
+Six can be downloaded on `PyPi <https://pypi.python.org/pypi/six/>`_.
+Its bug tracker and code hosting is on `GitHub <https://github.com/benjaminp/six>`_.

 The name, "six", comes from the fact that 2*3 equals 6.
 Why not addition?
-Multiplication is more powerful, and, anyway, "five" has already been snatched away by the Zope Five project.
+Multiplication is more powerful, and, anyway, "five" has already been snatched away by the (admittedly now moribund) Zope Five project.

 Indices and tables